How Much Does it Cost to Build an Uber-Like Application?

-- “You need more than a DJ, a dance floor and a few bottles of alcohol, you have to ensure that the right people come in at the right time, and you have the right decor, ambiance and music.
+- “You need more than a DJ, a dance floor and a few bottles of alcohol, you have to ensure that the right people come in at the right time, and you have the right decor, ambiance, and music.
 And of course, the cocktails.”

-Another huge variable is scale.
+Another huge variable is the scale.
 Running a taxi-service mobile app in your local neighborhood with a few hundred users is relatively easy.
-When you start scaling up to national and international scale, things get expensive.
+When you start scaling up to the national and international scale, things get expensive.
 At this point, the entire infrastructure of your application will have to be redesigned, and your budget will likely go into hundreds of thousands or even millions of dollars.

 We will assume that you aren‘t going to build it on this scale – not just yet anyway.

 So the answer?
 I would say you could make a minimal version of an Uber-like app under $50,000, but you could spend anywhere up to $500,000 for an amazing user experience.

 Uberization is a name for the shifting business model we see in a lot of industries now.
 Taxi services, food delivery, and accommodation are all being changed by our new intimately connected way of life.